pdemanget/reversi/README.md

 developpement
 =============

-This is a packaged appication, there are 2 manifest: manifest.webpp: to be on the root of the zip file build/manifest.webapp: to install the game from a local server.
+This is a packaged application, there are 2 manifest: manifest.webpp: to be on the root of the zip file build/manifest.webapp: to install the game from a local server.